 It is the same when we talk about the costs.
-If your ground and flight training knowledge is enough, you won’t need to spend much to be a sport pilot CFI.
-However, if you need to train again and again due to poor preparation and progress, expect the expenses to be as high as getting a sport pilot certificate.
+If your ground and flight training knowledge is sufficient, you won’t need to spend as much to become a sport pilot CFI.
+However, if you need to train again and again due to poor preparation and progress, expect the expenses to be as high as getting a sport pilot certificate all over again.

 You can teach student pilots and endorse them to obtain a sport pilot certificate.
-You can give practical and knowledge tests for a sport pilot certificate, a private pilot certificate with a powered parachute or weight-shift-control aircraft rating, or a flight instructor certificate with a sport pilot rating.
+You can give practical and knowledge tests recommendations/endorsements for a sport pilot certificate or a flight instructor certificate with a sport pilot rating.
 You can perform and endorse a sport pilot for a flight review.
 You may also do a proficiency check for an additional category or class privilege for a sport pilot certificate or a flight instructor certificate with a sport pilot rating.

 You are also authorized to accept applications for a student pilot certificate and verify the applicant’s identity and eligibility requirements which is needed for a student pilot to receive his/her student pilot certificate from the FAA.

 If you love being up in the air, there’s no better way to show your love than to become a CFI-S.

 Getting certified is easy when you do it with Santa Monica Flyers.
-We offer courses that get student pilots ready for the world of flying.
+We offer courses that get pilots ready for the world of flying.
 Our experienced instructors have the knowledge and skills needed for aspiring pilots and flight enthusiasts.
-Contact us today, and let’s get started!
+Contact us today at 310-800-8050 and let’s get started!

 3165 Donald Douglas Loop SouthSanta Monica Municipal Airport (SMO)Santa Monica, CA 90405